 Switch T Track system for reducing stack height on large yachts.
 Battcars make mainsail handling much easier especially with full-length battens.

 When a full length battened main coupled with Battcars is lowered the sail flakes on alternate sides of the boom.
 This makes for a very neatly flakes mainsail.
 The problem however is the combined height of all the cars stacked one on top of the other.
-With the switch t track system cars are alternately pushed to one side of the boom or the other to lower the stack height.

 Additional Resources